Residue sums for superconformal indices: Towards higher rank indices

 The operator $\omega_{\mp} \sigma_{\pm}$ is linearly independent, since there is no other relation that reduces it.
 A full set of independent trace relations is listed in Table \ref{tab:HLchiralringtracerelationsSU(3)} in Appendix \ref{app:Tracerelations}.

 Concluding, we see that the structure of the HL chiral ring is significantly more complicated than in the $SU(2)$ case.
-Indeed, whereas there are only 4 relations for $SU(2)$, we obtain 31 relations for $SU(3)$.
-In analogy with Section \ref{ssec:prod-forms}, we expect that this structure will help to determine further interesting specializations of the Macdonald index.
+Indeed, whereas there are 5 generators satisfying 4 relations for $SU(2)$, we obtain 12 generators and 31 relations for $SU(3)$.
+In analogy with Section \ref{ssec:prod-forms}, we hope that exhibiting this structure will help to determine further specializations of the Macdonald index, beyond $t=1$, which may or may not admit a product form.